c3374491/INFT1004-Assign1/README.md

 A circle with area 12 has radius 1.9544100476116797 and circumference 12.279920495357862
 ```

 Your functions do not need to check that their arguments are suitable numbers.
-It will be the user’s responsibility to ensure this, and the functions can just assume it.
+It will be the user’s responsibility to ensure this, and the functions can just assume it.<br>
 Your program – the .py file that you hand in – will consist just of definitions for those three functions, along with appropriate comments and any import statements that you might need.
-It will not include calls to the functions: we will call the functions from the terminal when testing your programs.
+It will not include calls to the functions: we will call the functions from the terminal when testing your programs.<br>

-You should be sure to work through the week 2 lecture again, and chapters 3 and 4 of Downey, and to do the corresponding exercises, before starting work on these functions.
+You should be sure to work through the week 2 lecture again, and chapters 3 and 4 of Downey, and to do the corresponding exercises, before starting work on these functions.<br>
 When testing your functions, it would be wise to run them with exactly the arguments shown above, to check that they produce exactly the output shown above, except perhaps for very minor variations in the numbers.

 ## ASSESSMENT CRITERIA